Megan Cox

 BSc (Hons) Midwifery

-My interest towards women’s health and mental wellbeing led me to build upon this inspiration and find midwifery.
+My interest in women’s health and mental wellbeing led me to build upon this inspiration and find midwifery.
 Growing up my mum would tell me about her amazing experiences with maternity care, she would tell me about the midwives and her care in detail, I found it inspiring that these women will always be remembered and have made such a profound impact.
 I have always been curious about healthcare but was unsure of what career to aim for.
 I attended an open day at Edge Hill and studying midwifery felt like the next step in my journey, midwifery is a wonderful course which leads to a career with so much potential and career progression.

 The most memorable moment of my degree so far was achieving my 40th birth.
 The midwives surprised me with a sash and funny homemade hat to celebrate.

-I hope to have a job as a newly qualified midwife in a trust that has a great preceptorship programme.
-I aim to be a midwife that is holistic, compassionate, knowledgeable, a good teacher and one that will make myself proud.
+I hope to have a job as a newly-qualified midwife in a trust that has a great preceptorship programme.
+I aim to be a midwife that is holistic, compassionate, knowledgeable, a good teacher, and one that will make myself proud.

 If you’re thinking about studying midwifery at Edge Hill, I’d say go for it.
 But be ready to give it your all.
 It’s an intense, hands-on course that really immerses you in both the academic and clinical sides of the profession.
 Make sure you’re prepared for long hours, emotional moments, and a steep learning curve, but also some of the most rewarding experiences you’ll ever have.

 Edge Hill has been incredibly supportive throughout my degree.
-The lecturers are not only knowledgeable but also genuinely approachable—they always make time to help, whether it’s with academic work or placement concerns.
-The university also offers great wellbeing services, which have really helped me stay balanced during stressful times.
-I’ve always felt like there’s someone to turn to, and that’s made a big difference in building my confidence and keeping me motivated
+The lecturers are not only knowledgeable but also genuinely approachable.
+They always make time to help, whether it’s with academic work or placement concerns.
+The University also offers great wellbeing services, which have really helped me stay balanced during stressful times.
+I’ve always felt like there’s someone to turn to, and that’s made a big difference in building my confidence and keeping me motivated.